icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-installation.md

 `sudo dd if=/home/user/icub-live_7.10-201126_rt-amd64.img of=/dev/sdX bs=1M`

+Replace `/home/user/icub-live_7.10-201126_rt-amd64.img` with the correct name of USB image and `/dev/sdX` with the path to your USB or SD card device.

+!!! note
-Replace `/home/user/icub-live_7.10-201126_rt-amd64.img` with the correct name of USB image and `/dev/sdX` with the path to your USB or SD card device. **Be very careful to specify the correct disk path here — if you specify the path to your system drive instead, you’ll write the contents of the image to your operating system drive and corrupt it**
+  **Be very careful to specify the correct disk path here — if you specify the path to your system drive instead, you’ll write the contents of the image to your operating system drive and corrupt it**

 ### Linux (GUI tool)
 There is a GUI available in Ubuntu, called _"Disks"_ (gnome-disks) and comes default in later Ubuntu: connect the USB drive and just right-click on the image file and select _"Open with Disk Image Writer"_, then select the drive USB drive you just inserted.